libriscv/libriscv/README.md

 ### Binary translation

-The binary translation feature (accessible by enabling the `RISCV_BINARY_TRANSLATION` CMake option) can greatly improve performance in some cases, but requires compiling the program on the first run.
+The binary translation feature (accessible by enabling the `RISCV_BINARY_TRANSLATION` CMake option) can greatly improve performance in most cases, but requires compiling the program on the first run.
 The RISC-V binary is scanned for code blocks that are safe to translate, and then a C compiler is invoked on the generated code.
 This step takes a long time.
 The resulting code is then dynamically loaded and ready to use.
-The feature is stable, but still undergoing work.
+It is also possible to cross-compile the binary translation for end-user systems, such as Windows.
+In other words, it's possible to ship a game with not just a sandboxed RISC-V program, but also a complementary binary translated .dll in order to reap heavy performance gains.

 Instead of JIT, the emulator supports translating binaries to native code using any local C compiler.
 You can control compilation by passing CC and CFLAGS environment variables to the program that runs the emulator.
 You can show the compiler arguments using VERBOSE=1.
 Example: `CFLAGS=-O2 VERBOSE=1 ./myemulator`.
-You may use `KEEPCODE=1` to preserve the generated code output from the translator for inspection. `NO_TRANSLATE=1` can be used to disable binary translation in order to compare output or performance.
+You may use `KEEPCODE=1` to preserve the generated code output from the translator for inspection.
+For the [CLI](/emulator), the `--no-translate` option can be used to disable binary translation in order to compare output or performance.

 An experimental libtcc mode can be unlocked by enabling `RISCV_EXPERIMENTAL`, called `RISCV_LIBTCC`.
 When enabled, libriscv will invoke libtcc on code generated for each execute segment.
-It is usually faster than bytecode simulation, but not always.
+It is usually 2x faster than interpreting RISC-V.

 ## Experimental and special features